fleschutz/CWTS/README.md

 How to Enable the Highest Warning Level 🔧
 ------------------------------------------
-Each compiler sets the warning level to "normal" by default (whatever this is).
+Each compiler sets the warning level to "normal" by default - whatever this means.
 And each compiler supports different options to be more pedantic:

 * **Clang**: `-Weverything -pedantic`
 * **GCC**: `-Wall -Wextra -pedantic -Wundef`